 And at the same time, I do love me some sweet potatoes in the fall and I had a few left in the fridge that I had baked recently that needed to be used up ASAP.
 You know how that goes, don’t you?

-The transformation of sweet potatoes into this happened sort of haphazardly, actually.
-My cousin was here last week and where I’m lacking in the soup love department, she makes up for.
+The transformation of sweet potatoes into this soup happened sort of haphazardly, actually.
+My cousin was here last week and where I’m lacking in the soup-love department, she makes up for.

 And it’s been pretty chilly here recently so without having to go out shopping with baby in tow for soup ingredients, we pulled from the fridge and pantry and easily had everything we needed to cobble this sweet potato and roasted apple soup together.

-This soup was so so good!
+This soup was so SO good!
 Since I had baked the sweet potatoes in advance, the soup came together really quickly, in spite of needing to roast the apples in some coconut oil, brown sugar, cinnamon, and nutmeg.

 Once the spiced apples are roasted, you’ll puree them into the soup – peels and all to boost flavor and nutritious fiber – until it’s silky smooth and gorgeous.
 Then you’ll sauté some whole wheat bread cubes in a little butter and toss them with maple syrup riiiight before you top the soup with them.

 This sweet potato and roasted apple soup would make a fantastic starter course for Thanksgiving dinner but it’s just as delicious on a Tuesday afternoon.
 Grilled cheese optional, of course.

 For the soup:

-1 large apple, cored and diced into about ½-inch pieces (leave the peel on for added fiber)
+- 1 large apple, cored and diced into about ½-inch pieces (leave the peel on for added fiber)

-2 tsp coconut oil, melted
+- 2 tsp coconut oil, melted

-1 tsp light brown sugar, packed
+- 1 tsp light brown sugar, packed

-¼ tsp ground cinnamon
+- ¼ tsp ground cinnamon

-1/8 tsp ground nutmeg
+- ⅛ tsp ground nutmeg

-Extra virgin olive oil
+- Extra virgin olive oil

-½ medium onion, chopped
+- ½ medium onion, chopped

-2 carrots, peeled and roughly diced
+- 2 carrots, peeled and roughly diced

-1 tsp sweet curry powder
+- 1 tsp sweet curry powder (see note below)

-Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper

-1 bay leaf
+- 1 bay leaf

-6 cups low-sodium chicken or vegetable broth
+- 6 cups low-sodium chicken or vegetable broth

 For the maple croutons:

-5 slices whole wheat sandwich bread, cubed (about 3 cups)
+- 5 slices whole wheat sandwich bread, cubed (about 3 cups)

-Pinch of Kosher salt
+- Pinch of Kosher salt

-2 tbsp unsalted butter
+- 2 tbsp unsalted butter

-¼ cup maple syrup
+- ¼ cup maple syrup

-3 tbsp chopped fresh chives
+- 3 tbsp chopped fresh chives

 - To make the soup: Preheat oven to 400° F. Scatter the apples on a small baking sheet and toss with melted coconut oil, a pinch of salt, brown sugar, cinnamon, and nutmeg until well-coated.
 Roast for about 20 minutes, flipping once.
 The apples should be soft but not mushy.

-While the apples roast, heat oil in a large dutch oven or stockpot over medium-high heat.
+- While the apples roast, heat oil in a large dutch oven or stockpot over medium-high heat.
 Add the onions, carrots, curry powder, a good pinch of salt and a few cranks of pepper; cook for about 7 minutes, stirring often, until softened and lightly browned.

-Scoop out the cooked sweet potatoes from their skins and add them - or the uncooked, diced potatoes, if you're going that route - to the pot along with the bay leaf and broth.
+- Scoop out the cooked sweet potatoes from their skins and add them - or the uncooked, diced potatoes, if you're going that route - to the pot along with the bay leaf and broth.
 Bring the mixture to a boil over high heat then reduce to a simmer.
 Cook, stirring occasionally for about 15 minutes.
 Stir in the roasted apples and continue simmering for another 5 minutes.